BrotherFatcake/notes/MongoDB/Mongoose-MultiSchema.md

 //Create Pre-Hook that can ben used by Virtuals when data is being retrieved from a different collection using a findOne()
 //SecondarySchemaName pre with args of findOne and function with arg next

-    //this populate with arg 'keyName' that needs to be populated
+    //this populate with arg of secondary schema 'keyName' that needs to be populated

     //next with no args